cscanlin/pages-project-gallery/README.md

 #### Installing geckodriver

 Download geckodriver from here: https://github.com/mozilla/geckodriver/releases.
-Then unzip, move it to `~/.local/bin` and make sure it's in your path:
+Then unzip it and move the extracted executable to `~/.local/bin`.
+Here are some sample commands, but this can easily be done from the finder as well:

     tar -zxf ~/Downloads/geckodriver-v0.14.0-macos.tar.gz
     mv geckodriver ~/.local/bin/geckodriver

+Finally, make sure `~/.local/bin` is in your path:

     echo "export PATH=\"~/.local/bin:\$PATH\"" >> ~/.bash_profile

 #### Update Configuration

-1. In `_config.yml`, change `title` to match the new name of your directory
+1. In `_config.yml`, change `title` to match the new name of your new repository/directory

-2. Change the repositories in `repositories.yml` to ones of your choice. `screenshot_target` is optional for each.
+2. Change the repositories in `repositories.yml` to your own selections. `screenshot_target` is optional for each.

 ### Generating Screenshots & Repo Data (Requires Python 3 and geckodriver)

     python generate_screenshots.py

 This script uses selenium's python bindings and the Firefox geckodriver to grab screenshots from the website listed on each repository (unless otherwise specified).
-Also grabs all publicly available repo data about each repository which is stored in `_data/repo_data.yml` and is accessible in your jekyll layout as an array with `site.data.repo_data`
+Also grabs all publicly available repo data about each repository, which is stored in `_data/repo_data.yml` and is accessible in your jekyll layout as an array with `site.data.repo_data`

 ### Deployment